 I am part of a proud Amateur Radio family!
 My wife Teri (Tech) is KG4UBD and "QRM" (Kids) Mitchell(General),KG4GQY and Stephanie (Tech) is KG4GQX.

 The Shack consists of an ICOM 718 for mostly AM/SSB contact and a ICOM 725 for Digital or CW.
 I also use a Yeasu FT101ZD for phone and CW .
-Also to be repairs/restored for the shack is a nice old Tempo one, Silver case For 2 Meters, I use the ADI AR-147 mobile.
+Also to be repairs/restored for the shack is a nice old Tempo one, Silver case For 2 Meters, I have a mint condition Kenwood TR-7400A...an oldie but still A goodie!

 2001 Jeep Wrangler Sport 4.0